dami-gupta-git/tumor_board_v2/README.md

 **Current Validation Performance: 78% accuracy | 92% Tier I F1 score**

 **TL;DR**:
-Molecular tumor boards manually review somatic cancer variants to assign clinical actionability tiers—a time‑consuming process that requires expert panels.
-This research tool automates that workflow by fetching variant evidence from genomic databases (CIViC, ClinVar, COSMIC) and using LLMs to assign AMP/ASCO/CAP somatic variant tier classifications, mimicking expert judgment.
+Molecular tumor boards manually review cancer variants to assign clinical actionability tiers—a time‑consuming process that requires expert panels.
+This research tool automates that workflow, mimicking expert judgment.
+It fetches evidence from various sources (CIViC, ClinVar, COSMIC, the FDA), and uses LLMs to assign variant tier classifications (AMP/ASCO/CAP scores).
 It includes logging of intermediate reasoning steps and evidence sources to support explainability and auditability of decisions made.
-A separate validation framework benchmarks LLM‑assigned tiers against expert‑curated “gold‑standard” classifications.
+A separate validation framework benchmarks these assigned tiers against specified expert‑curated “gold‑standard” classifications.
 **Important** : This tool currently only supports SNPs and small indels.

 **NOTE** : This is a research prototype exploring whether LLMs can approximate molecular tumor‑board decision‑making; strictly not for clinical use.